 There’s a lot to think about when you’re getting married.
-You’ve got to think about who you’re inviting and then work out the venue based on this.
-Then once you’ve sorted this, what are people going to eat?
+Who is going to take your photographs?
+Is it going to be these wedding photographers Charlottesville or someone else?
+Following this, you need to think about who you’re inviting and then find a venue that can accommodate this.
+Once this has been sorted, what are people going to eat?
 How will you get to the venue?
 Do you want an nj limo service?
 Or a horse-drawn cartridge?
 Even deciding the theme is a big deal!
 But there’s one time you can forget all of this, and that’s your bachelorette party!
 And, my goodness, I was going to make this day last as long as I could!

 For my bachelorette, I told my MOH (Maid of Honor) that all I wanted was sand.
 I wanted to be on the beach somewhere.
 We didn’t have to go to Miami, or the Bahamas, I just really wanted to hear the ocean.
 So I and four of my girls went to Tybee Island, Savannah Georgia.
 I would say so far it’s been one of the most memorable experiences of my wedding process thus far!
 Planning a bachelorette party with your friends doesn’t have to be expensive, especially as you’ve got the wedding to look forward to and the money you’ve spent on that big day.
 It’s all about having fun and being able to create memories with your friends.
 Looking for inspiration on what to get the bride to be for her bachelorette party?
 It may be worth checking out 40 Chic & Classy Bachelorette Gift Ideas She Will Love for some inspiration.
 With all this being said, as long as you have a great time, that’s all that matters!
 But I’m sure they’ll appreciate the gifts too.